Mathematical analysis and numerical resolution of a heat transfer problem arising in water recirculation: Existence of solution

 \section{Existence of solution}

 We will prove now that, under certain hypotheses over coefficients and data, there exists a unique solution for the system (\ref{eq:system1}) and (\ref{eq:system2}) in the sense of Definition \ref{defsol}.
 The procedure used here for demonstrating the existence of solution is based in the Schauder fixed point Theorem (cf. section 9.5 of \cite{Conway}) and is similar to one employed by the authors, for instance, in \cite{fran6}.
+The main difficulties in the present case lie in the coupling of the Dirichlet conditions for the water temperature, and in the nonlinear radiation terms.
+To overcome these difficulties we will need to define a compact extension for the nonhomogeneous Dirichlet conditions and to prove novel results for the heat equation with radiation boundary conditions (see Appendix \ref{app}).

 So, we consider the following operator:

 where: \begin{itemize} \item $\mathbf{v} \in \mathbf{W}_2$ is such that $\mathbf{z}=\mathbf{v}-\boldsymbol{\zeta}_{\mathbf{g}} \in \widetilde{\mathbf{W}}_2$ is the solution of the following problem: